Mattia81/DataScienceForBusiness/README.md

 the second concerns the pandemic in Italy.
 In each folder, there is the jupyter notebook where all the analysis have been done.

+The final work, that is the merging of the two analysis is in the COVID19 analysis folder